 Native Trees means trees which are indigenous to [specify region or jurisdiction], naturally occurring, and not having been introduced directly or indirectly through the actions of humans.

-Native trees are beneficial to the survival of other native species (i.e. insects and vertebrates).
-Providing new native tree habitats and/ or corridors may improve the climate resilience of those species.
+Native trees are beneficial to the survival of other native species (for example, insects and vertebrates).
+Providing new native tree habitats and/or corridors may improve the climate resilience of native species.

 Section 14 of the Wildlife and Countryside Act 1981 includes the concept of native range in defining when a new species is introduced in the UK.
 It also includes a list of non-native species at Schedule 9.